 Imported petroleum products.
 Tax is imposed on petroleum products when they enter the United States for consumption, use, or warehousing.
-The person entering the petroleum product into the country is liable for the tax.
+The person entering the petroleum product into the country is liable for the tax, including the tax on imported crude oil, even if it is subsequently received at a U.S. refinery.

-Petroleum tax is imposed only once on any imported petroleum product.
-However, the operator of a U.S. refinery that receives imported crude oil must establish that the petroleum tax has already been imposed on such crude oil in order not to be liable for the tax.
+Tax is imposed only once on any imported petroleum product.
+Thus, the operator of a U.S. refinery that receives imported crude oil must establish that the petroleum tax has already been imposed on such crude oil in order not to be liable for the tax.